Feeling nervous is one of the many wonderful experiences we humans enjoy.

 One of the reasons you’re nervous is that you’re not sure what the outcome is going to be, so control all the variables you can by putting in whatever work is necessary.

-So with that taken care of, here’s my favourite technique for dealing with nerves.
+With that taken care of, here’s my favourite technique for dealing with nerves.

 I know that sounds horrendous, but stick with me.